math-comp/docker-mathcomp/README.md

 See also the [docker-coq wiki](https://github.com/coq-community/docker-coq/wiki) for details about how to use such images locally or in a CI context.

+This Dockerfile repository is [mirrored on GitLab](https://gitlab.com/math-comp/docker-mathcomp), but [issues](https://github.com/math-comp/docker-mathcomp/issues) and [pull requests](https://github.com/math-comp/docker-mathcomp/pulls) are tracked on GitHub.

 <!-- tags -->

 ### Note to maintainers